microsoft/Xbox-ATG-Samples/README.md

 # Xbox-ATG-Samples

+**These samples are for the older Xbox One XDK.
+For the latest Xbox ATG samples using the Microsoft GDK, see [Xbox-GDK-Samples](https://github.com/microsoft/Xbox-GDK-Samples/).**

 This repo contains game development samples written by the Microsoft Xbox Advanced Technology Group.

 * ``Kits`` contains support code used by the samples